influxdata/telegraf/plugins/inputs/modbus/README.md

 __Please note:__ This optimization might take long in case of many non-consecutive, non-omitted fields!

-addresses are filled automatically.
-This usually reduces the number of requests, but will increase the number of registers read due to larger requests.
-This algorithm might be usefull if you only want to specify the fields you are interested in but want to minimize the number of requests sent to the device.
-Requests are processed similar to `rearrange` but user-defined gaps in the field addresses are filled automatically.

-__Please note:__ This optimization might take long in case of many non-consecutive, non-ommitted fields!

 ##### `max_insert`

-With this optimization, user defined omitted fields are ignored, which allows composing shorter configuration files in the case of devices with many available registers.
-Every request is built considering the cost of adding a new register (including the gap between this one and the previous one of the request) compared to the cost of creating a new request.
+Fields are assigned to the same request as long as the hole between the fields do not exceed the maximum fill size given in `optimization_max_register_fill`.
+User-defined omitted fields are ignored and interpreted as holes, so the best practice is to not manually insert omitted fields for this optimizer.
+This allows to specify only actually used fields and let the optimizer figure out the request organization which can dramatically improve query time.
+The trade-off here is between the cost of reading additional registers trashed later and the cost of many requests.

-__Please note:__ The optimal value for `max_extra_registers` will depend
+__Please note:__ The optimal value for `optimization_max_register_fill` depends
 on the network and the queried device.
 It is hence recommended to test several values and assess performance in order to find the best value.
-When running telegraf with the `--debug` flag, you can check the number of requests and the number of touched registers that your configuration results to.
-You can use the following strategy to find the most suitable value of `max_extra_registers` for your setup:

-1. use the `--test --debug` flags to identify a list of `max_extra_registers` values leading to unique number of requests
+Use the `--test --debug` flags to monitor how may requests are sent and the number of touched registers.
-2. set the acquisition interval to a very low value (_e.g._ 10ms)
-3. acquire the data for 5min with each value of `max_extra_registers`
-4. check the actually recorded data period, for instance in influx call `SELECT MEAN(dt) FROM (SELECT ELAPSED(<oneSignaName>,1ms) AS dt FROM <MeasurementName>)`
-5. select the `max_extra_registers` that gives the lowest actually recorded data period

 #### Field definitions